civol/HDLRuby/README.md

 <system name>(<generic argument value's list>)
 ```

 If less values are provided than the number of generic arguments, the system is partially specialized.
+However, only a fully specialized system can be instantiated.

-A specialized system can be used for inheritance.
+A specialized system can also be used for inheritance.
 For example, assuming system `sys` has 2 generic arguments, it can be specialized and used for building system `subsys` as follows:

 ```ruby
 system :subsys, sys(1,2) do